-SANAA, Yemen – Clashes in southern Yemen have killed five Al Qaeda militants and one pro-government tribal fighter in the past 24 hours, a military official said Saturday.
+SANAA, Yemen – Clashes in southern Yemen have killed five al-Qaida militants and one pro-government tribal fighter in the past 24 hours, a military official said Saturday.

 He said another two tribal fighters and two soldiers were wounded.

-The military and local tribes often fight alongside one another in joint efforts to keep Al Qaeda out of towns and villages.
+The military and local tribes often fight alongside one another in joint efforts to keep al-Qaida out of towns and villages.

-Government forces retook Shoqra from Al Qaeda militants in May.
+Government forces retook Shoqra from al-Qaida militants in May.
 The militants captured the town last year, taking advantage of the turmoil caused by a popular uprising.
 The offensive that ultimately drove them out was coordinated with U.S. military experts based at a southern Yemen air base.

-The United States considers Al Qaeda in the Arabian Peninsula, the terror network's offshoot in Yemen, to be the group's most dangerous and active branch.
+The United States considers al-Qaida in the Arabian Peninsula, the terror network's offshoot in Yemen, to be the group's most dangerous and active branch.

-Separately in the eastern Marib province, witnesses say military airplanes dropped leaflets warning residents against offering shelter or safe haven to Al Qaeda and calling on them to give information about the militants.
+Separately in the eastern Marib province, witnesses say military airplanes dropped leaflets warning residents against offering shelter or safe haven to al-Qaida and calling on them to give information about the militants.